alfianlosari/ChatGPTSwift/README.md

 let api = ChatGPTAPI(apiKey: "API_KEY")
 ```

-optionally, you can provide the system prompt, temperature, and model.
-Default values for these parameters are:
+optionally, you can provide the system prompt, temperature, and model like so.
 ```swift
 public init(apiKey: String,
         model: String = "gpt-4",